 you are in UOB Group

-As Singapore marks its 60th birthday, i Light Singapore (iLSG) returns from 29 May to 21 June 2025, to illuminate the city and connect communities through captivating light installations and exciting programmes that foster sustainable lifestyles.
+i Light Singapore (iLSG) returned from 29 May to 21 June 2025 as Singapore marked its 60th birthday, illuminating the city and connecting communities through captivating light installations and exciting programmes that fostered sustainable lifestyles.

-Organised by the Urban Redevelopment Authority (URA) and presented by UOB, Asia’s leading light festival will light up Marina Bay and neighbouring precincts, including returning satellite site South Beach and for the first time, new sites along the Singapore River and at Raffles Place.
+Organised by the Urban Redevelopment Authority (URA) and presented by UOB, Asia’s leading light festival lit up Marina Bay and neighbouring precints, including returning satellite site South Beach and for the first time, new sites along the Singapore River and at Raffles Place.

 Artist: